Mauer 71111 Lever Lock

 Step 3.
 Decoding process

-Make up key definition
+Tryout key and Make up key definitions

 Initial setup and rotation logic